 Investment newsletters will tell you that the covered call is a can’t-miss strategy, but are they right?
-Find out what this strategy is all about, here.
+Find out everything you need to know about covered call strategies here.

-If you are a long-term buy and hold investor, there is an options strategy that you should know.
-It’s called the covered call strategy, and it involves a combination of stock and options.
-It’s a mildly bullish options strategy that is highly touted by newsletters as a way investors can earn extra income on the shares they own.
+If you are a long-term buy-and-hold investor, there is an options strategy that you should make yourself familiar with.
+It’s called the covered call strategy, and it involves a combination of stocks and options.
+The covered call strategy is a mildly bullish options strategy that is highly touted by newsletters as a way investors can earn extra income on the shares they own.

 The Mechanics of the Covered Call Strategy

-A covered call is an options strategy that allows a trader to collect additional income on a stock they own.
-It’s considered a mildly bullish strategy because the upside of the trade is capped off, unlike a call option or long stock position which have “unlimited upside.”
+A covered call strategy is an options strategy that allows a trader to collect additional income on a stock they own.
+Using covered calls is considered only a mildly bullish strategy because the upside of the trade is capped off, unlike a call option or long stock position which have “unlimited upside.”

 Why would you do this?

-Maybe you believe that the stock (or ETF) you are long has limited near-term upside.
+Maybe you believe that the stock (or ETF) you are long on has a limited near-term upside.
 Instead of holding onto and waiting for the stock to move, you can passively collect income with a covered call.
 Covered calls are a great way to maximize the profit from a slow-moving stock.

 Here’s an example of how it works:

-A trader is long 100 shares of Facebook at $169.60.
+A trader is long on 100 shares of Facebook at $169.60.
 The total value of the position is worth is $16,960.
-The trader will be happy if the stock can return 15% over the next year or two, which would take shares to about $195 per share.
+The trader will be happy if the stock can return 15% over the next year or two, which would take share price to about $195 per share.

 Let’s see what happens if they sell the $195 call that expires 466 days from now.
 The $195 calls are trading for about $15.25 of premium.